objecthub/swift-clformat/README.md

 the control string into an easier to process intermediate format.
 If a control string is being used over and over again by a program, it makes sense to convert the control string only once into its intermediate format and reuse it whenever a new list of arguments is applied.
-The following code shows how to do that:
+The following code shows how to do that.
+Values of struct `CLControl` represent the intermediate format of a given control string.

 ```swift
 let control = try CLControl(string: "~A = ~,2F (time: ~4,1,,,'0Fms)")